infinum/frontend-handbook/JavaScript/Angular.md

 TypeScript `type` declarations should be placed in `app/types`.

-As defined in angular-cli, assets placed in `assets` will be served statically. `assets/styles` dir has very similar structure as that described in SASS Styleguide, so please check it out.
+As defined in angular-cli, assets placed in `assets` will be served statically.

+Global styles should be placed in `src/app/styles` dir.
+Styles dir has very similar structure as that described in SASS Styleguide, so please check it out.

 All environment files are placed in `environments`.

-Save all your mock models, services and data in `testing`.
-Make sure that dir is excluded from code coverage calculations.

 When it all comes together, your src folder might look something like this:
 *(please note the postfixes in filenames like .guard, .interface, .model, etc.)*